hbghaffar01/custom-web-components/README.md

   - dotenv for environment variable management

 - **Frontend**:
-  - i had used vanilla js for this project and i had made web components for reuseability that make component like vue and react and  also reuability for keeping code dry and not repeating logic.
+  - i had used vanilla js for this project.
-  - carousel that display 2 dot on big screen and 4 on small.
   - Token handling is done and also when token is expired it automatically redirect user to to login page.
   - responsive design for side bar on small screens it show the sidebar with hamburger icon when clicked it display nav links.
   - EJS for server-side rendering